O-NS23/AI-Powered-Conversational-Chat-Platform-Built-with-Streamlit-and-Gemini/README.md

-# AI-Powered-Conversational-Chat-Platform-Built-with-Streamlit-and-Gemini
+# 🤖 AI Question–Answer Chat App (Streamlit + Google Gemini)

 This project is an AI-powered conversational web application built using Streamlit and Google Gemini.
 It allows users to ask questions and receive intelligent, real-time answers through an interactive chat interface, supporting continuous conversations until the user ends the session.

-# 🤖 AI Question–Answer Chat App (Streamlit + Google Gemini)

 This is my **first Large Language Model (LLM) project**, where I developed an interactive AI-powered chat application using **Google Gemini** and **Streamlit**.
 The app allows users to ask any question and receive smart, meaningful answers instantly.
 It supports **continuous chatting** until the user ends the session, making it feel like a personal AI assistant.